 These types of survey scam websites are very problematic, and removing yourself from their database can be difficult in itself; if your information has already been passed on to third parties, it may be nearly impossible to completely remove yourself from all lists, as your information keeps being resold.

 Although we’ve written about this topic many times before, we are regularly contacted by survey takers who get caught in this trap.
 The lesson?
 Always do your research first, and know what you’re signing up for before providing your personal information to a survey website.

 Although there are users out there who have experienced this problem with legitimate survey sites, the vast majority of the time, this problem is specific to websites that are not run by credible sources.
 Before joining any survey panels, be sure to read reviews for survey sites.

 Don’t just unsubscribe…cancel!

-To ensure you’re properly closing your account, make sure to look for an option within your account that looks like a button or a link that says, ‘close your account’, ‘delete your account’, or ‘remove yourself from the system’.
+When trying to remove yourself from any website, and to ensure you’re properly closing your account, make sure to look for an option within your account that looks like a button or a link that says, ‘close your account’, ‘delete your account’, or ‘remove yourself from the system’.